-Marshfield Community Electricity is a program offered by the Town to provide residents and businesses with more electricity supply options and more renewable energy by pooling the electricity usage of thousands of users in Marshfield.
-The Program is a Town-vetted alternative to Eversource’s default supply and other third party electricity suppliers.
+Marshfield Community Electricity (MCE) is a program offered by the town of Marshfield to provide new electricity supply options and more renewable energy to Marshfield residents and businesses.

 Goals of Marshfield Community Electricity